Sony Project Q vs. Valve Steam Deck? Which handled is best?

 In terms of performance, the

-Remote Play reliability may affect Project Q enjoyment, while the
+Remote Play reliability may affect Project Q enjoyment, while the Steam Deck maintains steady performance due to its on-device hardware.

 A mega library with something for everyone.
 Seamlessly play Windows-only games on Linux using Proton (mind = blown).
 Never-ending indie gems